-On April 16, 1998, the U. S. Court of Appeals for the Second Circuit issued a decision in a New York tuition reimbursement case, Walczak v.
-Florida Union Free School District.
+The U. S. Court of Appeals for the Second Circuit issued a decision in a New York tuition reimbursement case, Walczak v.
+Florida Union Free School District in 1998.
 The Court found that the program proposed by the public school provided B. W. with a free appropriate education.
 Years later, the decision in Walczak continues to inform us and teaches important lessons.

 Child's Needs Met in Public School Program

-ALL WITNESSES - including both of the parents' expert witnesses -- testified that the child made academic and social progress in the public school program.
+ALL WITNESSES - including the parents' expert witnesses -- testified that the child made academic and social progress in the public school program.

 Child Not Entitled to the "Best" Education Money Can Buy